 Various measurement configurations are possible, depending on the material or desired property to be measured.
 Common examples are cone-plate, plate-plate and cylinder-cup configurations.
 Software is used to accommodate these different measurement configurations, and calculations are done to derive the physical properties of interest.

-Contact us today for your Rheology needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Rheology needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.